-Science and Technology: Demonstrating - The use of science to find solutions - The importance and relevance of science & technology in our lives.
+Science and Technology: demonstrating:- The use of science to finding solutions - The important and relevance of science & technology in our lives.

 History: The effects of changing technology on our lives over time and the people and events that brought these changes about.